DavideDaSilva/davidesilva/README.md

 ### Work Experience

 **Data Scientist and Data Analytics Freelance (_December 2023 - Present_)**
-- Supervised and Unsupervised Machine Learning Model Development: Led the end-to-end development of machine learning models for various clients, focusing on both supervised and unsupervised techniques to uncover actionable insights and drive business decisions.
+- Supervised and Unsupervised Machine Learning Model Development: Led the end-to-end development of machine learning models, focusing on both supervised and unsupervised techniques to uncover actionable insights and drive business decisions.
-- ETL (Extract, Transform, Load): Designed and implemented robust ETL processes to extract data from diverse sources, transform it into a suitable format, and load it into data storage systems, ensuring data integrity and accessibility.
+- ETL (Extract, Transform, Load): Designed and implemented robust **ETL** processes to extract data from diverse sources, transform it into a suitable format, and load it into data storage systems, ensuring data integrity and accessibility.
 - Data Cleaning and Preprocessing: Implemented data cleaning and preprocessing pipelines to ensure high-quality input data for model training, including handling missing data, outlier detection, and feature engineering.
-- Exploratory Data Analysis (EDA): Conducted thorough exploratory data analysis using Python libraries (pandas, numpy, matplotlib, seaborn, plotly) to uncover patterns, trends, and relationships in the data.
+- Exploratory Data Analysis **(EDA)**: Conducted thorough exploratory data analysis using **Python** libraries (pandas, numpy, matplotlib, seaborn, plotly) to uncover patterns, trends, and relationships in the data.
 - Model Evaluation and Optimization: Utilized a range of evaluation metrics and techniques to assess model performance, including cross-validation, hyperparameter tuning, and ensemble methods to improve predictive accuracy.
 - Visualization and Reporting: Created compelling visualizations and reports to communicate complex analytical findings to non-technical stakeholders, ensuring clear and actionable insights.